General Stress, Anxiety, Worry and Depression

 Keeping up with the demands of our family, our work and society can be challenging, and we don’t always take the time to stop and realize how we are feeling.
 Stress is a normal part of life, but chronic stress can cause both physical and mental harm.
 Checking in with yourself to monitor your levels of stress, anxiety, worry, and/or depression is important.
 Do you know your cues and triggers for each of these emotions?
 How do you keep them in check, and what is your plan for getting back to a healthy, sustainable level if and when you find yourself outside of your comfort zone?

 Proactively take steps to manage the stress in your life by taking breaks from stressful activities, learning how to relax, and bolstering reserves needed for unavoidable stress by getting enough sleep, exercising regularly, and eating well.
 For some, rest and peace come from social support, or spending time with family and friends.
 Scheduled downtime, leisure and recreation help others.
 To keep stress in check, make fun and laughter a part of your regular routine.
 Take advantage of activities and classes that might help you step away from the hustle for a much-needed, restorative break.
 Have you ever tried yoga or meditation?
+A quick guided breathing exercise can help you get centered and manage stress.
 How about a walk, or just some time alone with your thoughts or a good book?

 If you find yourself unable to manage on your own, there are professional resources that can help get you back on track.

 - Support groups can bring you together with others who are going through similar circumstances, so you can learn, share and benefit from understanding, new ideas, and coping skills.